 1. Do your homework: Nobody you will meet during recruitment expects you to be an expert on their firm or even on accounting in general.
 What they do expect is for you to ask educated questions and be knowledgeable about the field you are going into.
 Make sure you go into recruiting events knowing about each firm’s specialties and structure.
 Also make sure you know how the CPA process works, that way you can focus on the opportunities and working-culture of each firm.

-2. Practice an elevator pitch: These firms meet with so many equally-qualified students, it may be hard to stick out from the crowd.
+2. Practice an elevator pitch: Firms meet with so many equally-qualified students, it may be hard to stick out from the crowd.
 If you had one minute to sell yourself what would you say?
 What differentiates you from another candidate?
 Why are you going into accounting?
 Do not save this information for the virtual interview.
 Instead, use these personable moments to make a lasting impression.

 4. Engage yourself with all of the reps: You never know who makes the final recruiting decision so it is important to speak to everyone you meet and treat everyone with respect regardless of their level – always put your best foot forward.
 As you speak to more and more individuals, you will start to understand the firm’s culture and what distinguishes it from other firms.

 5. Ask meaningful questions: Stay away from general questions that would have been answered during the virtual information session or that can be researched on the firm’s website or social media channels.
 Your time is limited during recruiting so be sure to ask questions that you really want the answer to.
-The questions you ask representatives will not only help you to figure out what firm you want to work for but they will also give the firm a better idea of who you are.
+The questions you ask representatives will not only help you to figure out what firm you want to work at, but they will also give the firm a better idea of who you are.

-6. Take the time to say thank you: Whether you met for a few minutes at an information session or participated in virtual a firm tour, sending a thank you note or email shows that you are interested and appreciate the time that firm representatives took to answer your questions.
+6. Take the time to say thank you: Whether you met for a few minutes at an information session or participated in a virtual a firm tour, sending a thank you note or email shows that you are interested and appreciate the time that firm representatives took to answer your questions.
 This small gesture can keep you at the top of the firm representative’s mind.